HeyLip/3D_LiDAR_autolabeling_SLAM/README.md

 Once you have set up the dependencies, you can build DSP-SLAM:

 ```
-# (assume you are under DSP-SLAM project directory)
+# (assume you are under HSNS-SLAM project directory)
 mkdir build
 cd build
 cmake -DPYTHON_LIBRARIES={YOUR_PYTHON_LIBRARY_PATH} \